efreitasn/wrun/README.md

 # wrun
-wrun is a CLI that runs specified commands whenever the contents in the current directory change.
+wrun is an inotify-based CLI that runs specified commands whenever the contents in the current directory change.

 ## Installing
 You can install it by building the CLI yourself of download one of the release files available on the [releases page](https://github.com/efreitasn/wrun/releases).
 Instructions for both are below.